-For more general information about market segments and channels, take a look at Market Channels and Segments for seafood products in Europe, which is available at the CBI market information platform.
 This section provides detailed information about the various marketing channels through which carp can be marketed in Europe.

 Imported fishery products enter Europe either by ship or by airfreight.
 Important ports in Europe are Rotterdam (the Netherlands), Antwerp (Belgium), Hamburg and Bremen (Germany), and Marseille (France).

 Retail groups in Europe often have different formulas, varying from premium supermarkets to discount stores.
 In most cases each formula has its own purchasing and distribution system.
 Large retail groups do not import directly from exporters from developing countries, preferring to source from a small number of large importers.